 d) File \rightarrow Export textures to DDS (As the guide says, you'll need the Nvidia legacy texture tools placed in the same directory with the LandscapeEditor.exe for this to work.
 Say 'No' to export only nonexisting, we want everything recreated.
-This will take some time: 15-30 minutes e) File \rightarrow Export terrain hash f) File \rightarrow Export forest hash (These steps are important as an anti-cheat mechanism.
-ALSO, if you ever try to fly Condor2 and your elevator doesn't work, make sure you have exported these recently).
+This will take about 40 minutes for a 16 tile scenery.